craftcms/feed-me/README.md

 - Name this feed something useful so you'll remember what it does.
 - The actual URL to your feed.
 - Set the Feed Type to assist with mapping the correct elements.
-- The Primary XML Element reflects which node in the feed your data sits.
+- The Primary Element reflects which node in the feed your data sits.
 - Select the Section and Entry Type for where you want to put the feed data.
 - Decide how you'd like to handle duplicate feed items (if you're going to be re-running this feed).